mayamathur/meta_gui/README.md

 (`dockerfile_name`, `docker_options`, `dockerfile_directory`).

 Note: the GitHub action responsible for building and deploying the app to Heroku is failing when the app is not in the root directory.
+The work around is to copy the contents of the app folder into the root when building the image for Heroku, see the Change directory step in the `deploy.yml` file.

+### Having multiple Shiny apps in the same GitHub repo

+It is possible to copy the `deploy.yml` file (i.e. `deployApp2.yml`, etc.) in the `.github/workflows` folder.
+This will run multiple jobs.
+But this would lead to unnecessary re-deployments of apps that have not changed and are functioning fine.

+- Solution 1: add new apps as new git branches and make the action specific to that branch.
+- Solution 2: add new apps as new GitHub repos (sharing a prefix in their names).

 ### Possible issues when applying this approach to other apps